ottodevs/zkpoker/README.md

 ## Aleo Smart Contracts

-Our implementation consists of four interconnected Aleo programs:
+Our implementation consists of four interconnected Aleo programs, maintained in a separate repository as a Git submodule in the `leo-program` directory.
+The contracts repository is available at [https://github.com/henrikkv/poker](https://github.com/henrikkv/poker).

 ### 1. mental_poker_trifecta.aleo (Main Contract)